mjhea0/thinkful-html/readme.md

 1. Tags form the structure of your page.
 There usually is an opening tag and then a closing tag, like - <div></div>.
-2.Elements represent the tags as well as whatever falls within the tags, like - <h1>Hello, World!</h1>
+2. Elements represent the tags as well as whatever falls within the tags, like - <h1>Hello, World!</h1>
 3. Selectors are used to select the tag for some purpose.
 In our case we are going to use them for defining styles

-### Task create your own page

 Let's make this look better.